Quotation mark: French

 But the most frequent convention used in printed books for nested quotations is to style them in italics.
 Single quotation marks are much more rarely used, and multiple levels of quotations using the same marks is often considered confusing for readers:

-Further, running speech does not use quotation marks beyond the first sentence, as changes in speaker are indicated by a dash, as opposed to the English use of closing and re-opening the quotation.
+Further, running dialogue does not use quotation marks beyond the first sentence, as changes in speaker are indicated by a dash, as opposed to the English use of closing and re-opening the quotation.
 (For other languages employing dashes, see section Quotation dash below.)
 The dashes may be used entirely without quotation marks as well.
-In general, quotation marks are extended to encompass as much speech as possible, including not just nonverbal text such as "he said" (as previously noted), but also as long as the conversion extends.
-The quotation marks end at the last spoken text rather than extending to the end of paragraphs when the final part is not spoken.
+In general, quotation marks are extended to encompass as much speech as possible, including not just unspoken text such as "he said" (as previously noted), but also as long as the conversion extends.
+The quotation marks end at the last word of spoken text (rather than extending to the end of the paragraph) when the final part is not spoken.